mkrdip/related-posts-widget/readme.txt

 = Features =

-* Option seperate categories if more than one is assigned (layout feature).
+* Option [seperate categories](http://tiptoppress.com/new-dynamic-layout-feature-separate-categories) if more than one is assigned.
 * Placeholder in title string.
 * Option to show post thumbnail & set dimension by width & height.
 * Option to crop thumbnails with CSS.
 [What is 'CSS Image Crop'](http://tiptoppress.com/css-image-crop).